 Compensate for staff weaknesses.
 As an example, you can find the employee a peer coaching partner who brings strengths he may lack to an assignment or initiative.
 Provide training to boost skills in needed areas of performance.

-Human Resources professionals can assist by problem solving with managers who seek ideas for managing around weaknesses.
+Human Resources professionals can assist with problem-solving with managers who seek ideas for managing around weaknesses.
 You can make certain individual strengths are nurtured and that people have the opportunity to use their talents in their jobs.

 You can design reward, recognition, compensation, and performance development systems that promote a work environment in which people feel motivated to contribute.
 Consider the advice of the book's great managers who recommend: “spend the most time with your best people.”